foca/dtb/README.md

 ## Code of Conduct

-Everyone interacting in the Dtb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][].
+Everyone interacting in the DTB project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][].

 [repo]: https://github.com/foca/dtb